benbalter/benbalter.github.com/_posts/2017-11-28-everything-an-open-source-maintainer-might-need-to-know-about-open-source-licensing.md

 ### Copyright versus the right to use

-As soon as a developer writes a line of code, they automatically posses certain rights.[^1] Think about it logically: if you write a line of code, you naturally have the right to use it, to modify it, and to distribute it to others.
+As soon as a developer writes a line of code, they automatically possess certain rights.[^1] Think about it logically: if you write a line of code, you naturally have the right to use it, to modify it, and to distribute it to others.
 This is called the code's copyright, and you would be the copyright holder.

 Keep in mind, however, copyright is distinct from the right to use the code.
 While you may retain the copyright, you might also grant others some or all of those automatic rights by stating your intent to do so in a license.
 Think of this somewhat like a lease for real property.
 Your landlord still owns the building, but you have the right to live there.
 What rights you grant is up to you.
-For example, if you write closed source code, you may grant users the right to use it (but not modify or redistribute it), and if you write open source code you may grant the write to use or modify it.
+For example, if you write closed source code, you may grant users the right to use it (but not modify or redistribute it), and if you write open source code you may grant the right to use or modify it.
 In either case, you still retain both rights.

 When a developer licenses their code under an open source license, they are granting downstream users one or more rights, but in most cases, copyright doesn't transfer.
 The same is true for when a contributor submits a contribution to your project.
 Absent an agreement to the contrary, the developer retains the copyright, but grants (to the world), the right to use, modify, distribute, and sublicense the software.